 - 19. Dangerous play in a scrum. - a.
 The front row of a scrum must not form at a distance from its opponents and rush against them. - b.
 A front-row player must not pull an opponent. - c.
 A front-row player must not intentionally lift an opponent off their feet or force the opponent upwards out of the scrum. - d.
 A front-row player must not intentionally collapse a scrum. - 20.
 Dangerous play in a ruck or maul. - a.
 A player must not charge into a ruck or maul.
 Charging includes any contact made without binding onto another player in the ruck or maul. - b.
 A player must not make contact with an opponent above the line of the shoulders. - c.
 A player must not intentionally collapse a ruck or a maul. - d.
-A player may lever the jackler out of the contest at the ruck but must not drop their weight onto them or target the lower limbs. - 21.
+A player may remove the jackler from the tackle area by pushing/driving them backwards (including by grabbing the knee/leg), but must not roll, pull or twist an opponent. - e.
+A player must not drop their weight onto an opponent or target the lower limbs. - 21.
 A player must not retaliate. - 22.
 Teams must not use the 'flying wedge'. - 23.
 A player must not attempt to kick the ball from the hands of the ball-carrier. - 24.
 A ball-carrier is permitted to hand off an opponent provided excessive force is not used